SimonLoir/SCode-Code-editor/README.md

 # SCode
 SCode is a smart code editor that works on Windows and GNU/Linux.
-SMath is made with Electron and could work on a mac (but I don't have any mac :-) ).

-SCode has his own icon set that works on every plateforms (maybe not mac, I don't know...)

 ## Installation